simonsobs/PSpipe/project/ACT_DR6/dr6.rst

     OMP_NUM_THREADS=64 srun -n 16 -c 64 --cpu-bind=cores python get_covariance_blocks.py global_dr6v4_bin50.dict
     # real	89m7.793s

-The beams have associated uncertainties that need to be propagated in the pipeline, in order to do produce all associated beam covariance matrices run
+The beams have associated uncertainties that need to be propagated in the pipeline.
+To produce all associated beam covariance matrices, run:

 .. code:: shell